Savory Southern-Style Vegan Cornbread

 - 5 tablespoons vegan butter, divided

-- 3 tablespoons maple syrup or agave nectar
+- 3 tablespoons maple syrup - or agave

-- 3 tablespoons grapeseed oil or other neutral-tasting oil
+- 3 tablespoons grapeseed oil - or other neutral oil

 Instructions